Stories

 Often, students experience an enthusiasm from the people in incarceration they never expected.
 After a few meetings, there's also a new level of understanding and mutual respect.

-"A lot of people in our group had the pre-conceived notion of what jail would be like — a violent place full of murderers…" said Shawn Quinn, who participated in the Jail Project when he was a Nazareth freshman.
+"A lot of people in our group had the pre-conceived notion of what jail would be like — a violent place full of murderers…" said Shawn Quinn, who participated in the Jail Project as a first-year student at Nazareth.
 "It was not like that at all.
 (The people in incarceration) were just like someone you would know, someone you'd feel comfortable with.
 My opinion definitely changed."

 There is an irony that doesn't escape Wiltse or his students at the beginning of each semester.
 "The incarcerated people are judged by society to be least functional, yet they're volunteering to read a stack of books and gather in a room and talk about them.
 I ask my class, 'Would you really do it unless you were required to?'
 Students suddenly realize that something they take completely for granted is extremely valuable."

-As of spring 2019, the project has connected more than 550 MCF students and 380 Nazareth students for learning about both literature and life.
+In its first 18 years, the project connected more than 550 MCF students and 380 Nazareth students for learning about both literature and life.

 In the Media

-Radio interview: Ed Wiltse, head of Nazareth College’s Jail Project and professor of English and communication at Nazareth College, describes people's right to education and the economic benefits of educating prisoners during their time in prison.
-Listen to his 2016 WXXI radio interview.
+Radio interview: Ed Wiltse, head of Nazareth’s Jail Project and professor of English and communication at Nazareth, describes people's right to education and the economic benefits of educating prisoners during their time in prison.
+Listen to his WXXI radio interview.

 Democrat and Chronicle: "UR becomes latest college teaching in prisons" notes that inmates in Nazareth's long-standing program express deep appreciation for the experience.
 One wrote in her journal: "Other inmates and I have talked for hours after you left about the profound difference your class has made in our lives."